Battle of the Sittang Bend: Last Actions

-On July 28th, a last desperate offensive of the Japanese had been brought to a halt.
+On July 28, a last desperate offensive of the Japanese had been brought to a halt.
 The Japanese Fifteenth Army then stepped in to help the shattered survivors of the 28th Army.
 The Karen guerrillas were able to ambush hundreds of Japanese soldiers and attack elements from the Fifteenth Army.
-The Allied liaison organisation Force 136 operated with them and used Westland Lysanders to remove the seriously wounded, prisoners and documents and bring in urgent stores.
+The Allied liaison organisation Force 136 in Operation Character used Westland Lysanders to remove the seriously wounded, prisoners and documents and bring in urgent stores.
 They provided targets not only for Spitfires and Thunderbolts but called on the Beaufighters and Mosquitos of the Tactical Air Force.
 By 29 July, the Fifteenth Army retired, realising that the break-out was a disaster but had succeeded in at least rescuing a number of scattered groups.
 By the time the battle had died down only a few Japanese units made it across, having reached the Sittang by 7 August before the whole area was cleared by Allied infantry.